-This page provides an overview of how the federal government spent money
+This page provides an overview of how the federal government is projected to spend money

 in a single year.
 For a more detailed breakdown of the spending numbers,

 The chart and table depict projected federal spending for

 Figures for fiscal year 2004 are estimates based on the president's fiscal policy